 Best Film for the Pentax P30

-The best film to use in the Pentax P30 should depend on the lens, available light, and if you want to shoot color or black & white.
+The best film to use in your Pentax P30 should be based on the lens, available light, and if you want to use color or black & white.

-Buying an ISO 400 film or faster will let you skip being weighed down with a flash or tripod.
+Using an ISO 400 film or higher speed will let you avoid having to carry around a flash and/or tripod.

 Color Film